 Prior to joining the firm, John served as law clerk for the Hon.
 J Rich Leonard, United States Bankruptcy Court, Eastern District of North Carolina, 2004-2005.

-- Recognized in The Best Lawyers in America® 2023 for work in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+- Recognized in the Best Lawyers in America® 2023 for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

 - Legal Elite, Business North Carolina Magazine, Bankruptcy Law (various years)

 - Names to Super Lawyers Rising Star list (various years)